shamgang/resume/README.md

 Should jump to hash on page load and open corresponding NavGroup<br/>
 Should link to relevant external information, such as web frameworks<br/>
 Rationalize lower vs. upper case and make consistent<br/>
+Make embed objects have max width and center<br/>

 # Bugs